joeatbayes/IOTMeshProxy/README.md

 These broadcast connections must be sent during the wake interval.
 However, if the requesting node doesn't get a response, it wakes up more often and stays awake longer, trying to find an interval when the other party is listening.

+## Handshaking

+How to determine it is time for a given node to connect to others since each wakeup event costs power.

+### Handshake for new Nodes
+- User Action places more than 1 node in pairing MODE.
+- Each Node Sends Broadcast "pairing" with MAC
+- Responding Node Sends - PAIR-REQ using preshared
+  AES Key.
+    - Once a Node identifies the peer it wants to add it automatically adds that MAC to peer using encrypted channel.
+    - NOTE: This key to be replaced with diffie hellman negotiated key once we figure out how to use the RSA modular exponenation feature built into the hardware.

+-  Peer with lower MAC address sends PAIR-RAND which includes a large random number.
+Both peers change encryption key for their communcation channel.

+-  Both peers save the Agreed key plus MAC in preferences

+-  Both Nodes send PAIR-TIMING message including intended sleep verus wake intervals which is also saved in Permenant storage.

+### Handshake for previously paired Nodes When 1 node has preferred upload path
+More than one node wakes up at same time.
+Node determines it has a message to send or deliver

+### Handshake for Previously Paired Nodes
+- More than one nodes wake up at same time.
+- Starts a wakeup / last action event
+- Each Node sends NODE-AVAIL broadcast
+  - This is required because even if a given node does not have a message pending to send one of it's peers may have data available.
+  - Broadcast is used to reduce power required. and allow other peers to avoid the need to add peers for every allowed pair mode until we know that peer is availble.
+- Receiving Node:
+  - Checks to see if this node is in the approved peer list for direct connect peers.
+  - Sends NODE-AVAIL-ACK
+    - This is needed because if we don't get an an ack we may have lost time synchronization or upstream node may have been removed.
+If time synch is lost then this node may need to wake up more often and stay awake for longer until it can resync time.
+  - If either Node has messages pending for other both add the other using the existing peer / pair encryption key.
+Then sends NODE-CONNECT message to other node every 500ms until receive NODE-CONNECT-ACK.
+  - Start sending messages pending.
+- Each node stays awake until all messages have been exchanged and for a minimum wake interval.

+- How to allow new nodes to inherit previous pairing so nodes can be replaced?

+- How to allow new nodes to inherit a limited set up upstream pairing?

+- NOTE: Preshared key is configured as a preference to allow easy change of this key. to create different clusters.

 ----
 ##  Basic Message FORMAT: